-- You should be able to show that a nearly flat spacetime is still nearly flat under a background Lorentz transformation and a gauge transformation - You won't be asked to derive Eq.
+- You should be able to explain what is meant by a nearly flat spacetime, and to state that a nearly flat spacetime is still nearly flat under a background Lorentz transformation and a gauge transformation - You won't be asked to derive Eq.
 (5.29), for the Einstein tensor in a weak gravitational field, nor to derive Eq.
 (5.35), Einstein's equations for a weak gravitational field.
 What you should know, however, is that we can always find a gauge transformation such that Einstein's equations can be written in the form of Eq.
 (5.35) - You should know that Einstein's equations in free space can be written in the form of a wave equation Eq.
-(5.40) thus establishing that gravitational waves, 'ripples' produced by the metric perturbations, propagate at the speed of light - You won't be asked to derive any of the results relating to the form of the plane-wave amplitudes in the transverse-traceless gauge; you should know, however, that it is possible to write the amplitude components in the form of Eq.
-(5.62), so that the metric perturbation amplitude depends on just A{xx} and A{xy} - You won't be asked to derive Eq.
+(5.40) thus establishing that gravitational waves, 'ripples' produced by the metric perturbations, propagate at the speed of light - You won't be asked to derive any of the results relating to the form of the plane-wave amplitudes in the transversetraceless gauge; you should know, however, that it is possible to write the amplitude components in the form of Eq.
+(5.62), so that the metric perturbation amplitude depends on just $A{xx}$ and $A{xy}$ - You won't be asked to derive Eq.
 (5.70).
-You should, however, know that in the transverse-traceless gauge a test particle will remain 'at rest' as a gravitational wave passes meaning that the coordinate system adjusts itself to remain attached to the particle - Given Eq.
-(5.75), you should be able to derive Eqs.
-(5.85) and (5.86), differential equations for the geodesic deviation of a ring of test particles, and given Eqs.
-(5.87) and (5.88) show that these are solutions of these equations.
-You should also know that these solutions correspond to two distinct polarisation states - You don't need to know how the polarisation states for gravitational waves fit into the general theory of quantum fields, and how the results for gravitons compare with those for neutrinos and photons - You should know that the amplitude of gravitational waves like all wave phenomena is inversely proportional to the distance from the source, so that typical gravitational wave amplitudes are exteremely small - You should know that, because of the conservation of linear and angular momentum, there can be no dipolar gravitational radiation.
-You don't need to be able to derive this result, however - You should also know that spherically symmetric metric perturbations don't produce gravitational waves
+You should, however, know that in the transverse-traceless gauge a test particle will remain 'at rest' as a gravitational wave passes meaning that the coordinate system adjusts itself to remain attached to the particle - You should be able to describe qualitatively the solutions to the geodesic equations for a ring of test particles (in the x-y plane) due to the passage of a gravitational wave along the z-axis.
+You should also know that these solutions correspond to two distinct polarisation states - You don't need to know how the polarisation states for gravitational waves fit into the general theory of quantum fields, and how the results for gravitons compare with those for neutrinos and photons - You should know that the amplitude of gravitational waves like all wave phenomena is inversely proportional to the distance from the source, so that typical gravitational wave amplitudes are extremely small

-- Given the Schwarzschild metric, you should know that the elapsed proper time and coordinate time for a test particle to reach the Schwarzschild radius are finite and infinite respectively i.e. using Eqs.
+- Given the Schwarzschild metric, you should be able to show that the elapsed proper time and coordinate time for a test particle to reach the Schwarzschild radius are finite and infinite respectively i.e. using Eqs.
 (6.8) and (6.10) - You should be able to show that no particle can be stationary inside the Event Horizon - Given the coordinate transformation Eq.
 (6.13), you should be able to derive the null cones, Eq.
 (6.15), and thus show that even photons are carried to smaller coordinate radii inside the Event Horizon - Given the Schwarzschild expression for the gravitational redshift, you should be able to derive Eq.
-(6.24), and thus show that a black hole will dim rapidly due to gravitational redshift - You won't be examined on anything from Sect.
-6.6 and 6.7 (although you may want to read them for fun!)
+(6.27), and thus show that a black hole will fade from view virtually instantaneously - From Sect.
+6.6, you should be able to explain qualitatively why, for a rotating black hole, a particle dropped towards the black hole with zero angular momentum will nonetheless acquire a non-zero angular velocity because the metric for a rotating black hole is not orthogonal - You won't be examined on anything from Sect.
+6.7 (although you may want to read it for fun!)